-Figure 1 plots the outputs of six placers on the PEKO01 benchmark [15] and suggests that Dragon in congestion-driven mode, KraftWerk and Capo behave like fixed-die placers.
-The other three simply pack cells in rows to the left, which is typical of variabledie placers.
+Empirical Analyses.
+Figure 1 plots the outputs of six placers on the PEKO01 benchmark [18] and suggests that Dragon in congestion-driven mode, KraftWerk and Capo behave like fixed-die placers.
+The other three simply pack cells in rows to the left, which is typical of variable-die placers.
 Even when this produces good wirelength (e.g., in mPL), such placements may be unroutable.
 On the other hand, Dragon's congestion-driven mode doubles wirelength for PEKO01 and seems wastefull as well.
-As we discovered, FengShui 1.2 interprets this benchmark incorrectly.
-The problem is currently fixed in Feng Shui 1.5 and all cells are placed into the die, the resulting wirelength is much improved and is 2 times away from optimal.
-Additional empirical data for PEKO benchmarks are given in Table 2 and can be compared to results on benchmarks from the proprietary Cadence-Capo suite [10] shown in Table 4.
+Additional empirical data for PEKO benchmarks are given in Table 1 and can be compared to results on benchmarks from the proprietary Cadence-Capo suite [13] shown in Table 5.
 Dragon and Feng Shui apparently mishandle multiple sub-rows in a row split by a vertical power stripe.
+Results for different placers on the IBM-Dragon benchmarks [61, 62] are presented in Tables 7 and 8.